elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 Data [sharing](sharing) and preservation is one of the key components of the FAIRtracks ecosystem.
 Since genomic annotations (tracks) typically consist of secondary data files referring to primary data sources, they are often deposited together with the primary data.
-The aim of the minimal information metadata model is to offer a greater level of granularity, providing each track with an identifier and enabling the possibility of analysis across datasets in a semi-automatised fashion.
-In order to accomplish this a dedicated registry would be required.
-Given that this tool does not yet exist, the current recommendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object identifier (DOI) versioning and DOI reservation before publication.
+The aim of the minimal metadata model is to offer a greater level of granularity, providing each track with an identifier and enabling the possibility of analysis across datasets in an automatised fashion.
+In order to accomplish this a dedicated registry would typically be required.
+Given that such a registry does not yet exist, the current recommendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object identifier (DOI) versioning and DOI reservation before publication.
 The identifiers on the metadata FAIRtracks object are then cross-linked with the actual data which is hosted e.g. in a [Track Hub](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) and registered in the {%tool "track-hub-registry" %}.

-Data and metadata organised in this fashion can then be collected for [reuse](reusing) using {%tool "trackfind" %}, a search and curation engine for genomic tracks.
+Data and metadata organised in this fashion can then be discovered for [reuse](reusing) through {%tool "trackfind" %}, a search and curation engine for genomic tracks.
+TOOL TrackFind will import FAIRtracks-compliant metadata from e.g. TOOL Zenodo.
-{%tool "trackfind" %} supports crawling of the {%tool "track-hub-registry" %} and other data portals to fetch track metadata, that can be accessed through hierarchical browsing or by search queries both through a web-based user interface and as a RESTful API.
+This metadata can be accessed through hierarchical browsing or by search queries both through a web-based user interface and as a RESTful API.
 TrackFind supports advanced SQL-based queries that can be easily built into the user interface.

 Additional tools that comprise the core of the FAIRtracks ecosystem are the [metadata validation](https://fairtracks.net/services/?category=Core%20services&tags%5B0%5D=Metadata%20validation) and the [metadata augmentation](https://fairtracks.net/services/?category=Core%20services&tags%5B0%5D=Metadata%20augmentation) services.
-The former is REST API that extends the standard JSON Schema validation technology through additional modules allowing for:

-* validation of ontology terms against specific ontology versions;
+The former is REST API that extends the standard JSON Schema validation technology to e.g. validate ontology terms or check CURIEs against the registered entries.
-* checking Compact Uniform Resource Identifiers (CURIEs) against the registered entries at {%tool "identifiers-org" %};
-* checking restrictions on a full set of documents, e.g. whether identifiers are unique and whether the records referred to by foreign keys exist.

-The [FAIRtracks augmentation service](https://fairtracks.net/services/?category=Core%20services&tags%5B0%5D=Metadata%20augmentation) is implemented as a REST API that expands on the information contained in a minimal FAIRtracks JSON by adding a set of fields with human-readable values.
-These include ontology labels and versions, summaries, and other relevant fields.
+The [FAIRtracks augmentation service](https://fairtracks.net/services/?category=Core%20services&tags%5B0%5D=Metadata%20augmentation) is implemented as a REST API that expands on the information contained in a minimal FAIRtracks JSON by adding a set of fields with human-readable values including ontology labels, versions, and summaries.
 This service bridges the gap between data providers, which are required to submit only minimal information, and data consumers who require richer information for data discovery and retrieval.